sorinboia/nginx-experience-aws/guide/6controller.md

 </pre>

 We have just uploaded the OpenApi spec to the Nginx Controller.

-Go to "N" -> "APIs" -> "API Definitions".
-You can see listed the "Arcadia API" definition.
+13. Go to "N" -> "Services" -> "APIs" -> "API Definitions".
+You can see the "Arcadia API" definition listed.

-Click the "Pen" icon of the "Arcadia API" and you can see a list of the defined APIs endpoints.
+14. Click the "Pen" icon of the "Arcadia API" and you can see a list of the defined API endpoints.

- Now we are going to check the DNS name of the backend servers we need to point to:
+15. Now we are going to check the DNS name of the backend servers we need to point our APIs to:
  <pre>
  Command:
  kubectl get svc